Energy Change Institute (ECI)

 Climate Change Institute

-The Energy Change Institute is a collaborating member of the highly regarded ANU Climate Change Institute (CCI).
+The Energy Change Institute is a close collaborator with the highly regarded ANU Climate Change Institute (CCI).
 The CCI supports a cohesive, interactive community of researchers and teachers at ANU, aimed at building a powerful capability to meet the climate change challenge, from basic science, through impacts and adaptation, to solutions based on economics, institutions and energy technologies.

-- Professor Andrew Blakers (ANU College of Engineering and Computer Sciences)
+- Professor Andrew Blakers (College of Engineering and Computer Sciences)

-- Professor Warwick McKibbin (Crawford School of Public Policy, ANU College of Asia and The Pacific)
+- Professor Warwick McKibbin (Crawford School of Public Policy, College of Asia and The Pacific)